yarnpkg/rfcs/text/0000-cli-audio-alerts.md

 Visual or aural feedback when a build succeeds or when an error occurs solves this problem, and many build systems provide affordances for them.
 Gulp, for instance, uses Node streams to capture error events, allowing packages like [gulp-notify](https://www.npmjs.com/package/gulp-notify) to play sound alerts when errors occur.
 In the world of Clojure, the Boot build system even has a similar `notify` task built in and already configured.

 The Yarn team should consider building audio alerts into Yarn for usability.
 One might think of them like emoji ✨  for your ears.

 # Detailed design

-`yarn` would support a new flag, `--alert [types]`, for all its commands.
+`yarn` would support a ew flag, `-a, --alert [types]`, for all its commands.
 This flag would modify Yarn’s reporting such that, when its command finishes, it would emit sounds when certain events (finishing, warnings, and errors) occur.

 `[types]` would be a space-delimited unordered list of zero to three of: `finished`, `warning`, and `error`.
 By default, `--alert` includes all three levels.
 For instance: